DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 DefaultWebDocumentViewerContainer.Register<WebDocumentViewerOperationLogger, OperationLogger>();
 ```

-> Note that in to simplify the example project the logger implementation obtains the required user account data from a static property.
-This is not a recommended solution: such an implementation could have difficulties running in a cloud environment or on a web farm.
-Instead, we recommend that you store authentication information in some appropriate data storage.
+> Note: To simplify the example project, our logger implementation obtains necessary user account data from a static property.
+This is not a recommended solution: such an implementation could fail in a cloud environment or on a web farm.
+Instead, we recommend that you store authentication information in an appropriate data storage.

 To familiarize yourself with the solution:

-1. Run the example application and log in from the [/Login.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Login.aspx) page.
+1. Run the example application and log in via [/Login.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Login.aspx).
 2. Open the report preview ([/Authorization/Reports/ReportViewerPage.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/Reports/ReportViewerPage.aspx)) in a separate browser tab.
 3. Log out.
 4. Try switching report pages.

-The following error will be signaled:
+The following error will appear on screen:

 ![Operation Logger Error](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/authorization-reportopertaionlogger.png?raw=true)

 #### Restrict Access to Data Connections and Data Tables

-The [Report Designer](https://documentation.devexpress.com/XtraReports/17103/Creating-End-User-Reporting-Applications/Web-Reporting/Report-Designer) control allows a user to browse available data connection and data tables in the integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) UI.
-Refer to the [Query Builder](#33-query-builder) subsection in this document to learn how to restrict access to this information based on authorization rules.
+Our [Report Designer](https://documentation.devexpress.com/XtraReports/17103/Creating-End-User-Reporting-Applications/Web-Reporting/Report-Designer) component allows a user to browse available data connections and data tables within the Designer’s integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder) UI.
+Refer to the [Query Builder](#33-query-builder) subsection of this document to learn how you can restrict access to this information based on internal authorization rules.

 ### 3.2.
 Dashboard

-The [DevExpress Web Dashboard](https://devexpress.github.io/dotnet-eud/dashboard-for-web/articles/index.html) can operate in one of two supported modes:
+The [DevExpress Web Dashboard](https://devexpress.github.io/dotnet-eud/dashboard-for-web/articles/index.html) can be used in one of the following two modes:

 **1) Callbacks are processed by the ASPx page**

-The ASPx page contains the ASPxDashboard control and the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to `false`.
-This is the default mode for the dashboard, and you can use the standard ASP.NET access restriction mechanisms:
+The ASPx page includes the ASPxDashboard control and the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to `false` (default mode).
+You can use standard ASP.NET access restriction mechanisms within your app:

 ```aspx
 <location path="Authorization/Dashboards">